miso-lims/miso-lims/docs/user_manual/libraries.md

 {% include userman-heading.md section=page.section sub=sub title="Deleting Libraries" %}

 To delete libraries, go to the Libraries list, check the checkboxes next to the libraries that you wish to delete, and click the "Delete" button in the toolbar at the top of the table.
-A library can only be deleted if it has no dilutions.
-Any dilutions must be deleted before the library can be deleted.
+A library can only be deleted if it has no library aliquots.
+Any library aliquots must be deleted before the library can be deleted.
 A library can only be deleted by its creator or a MISO administrator.

 {% include userman-toplink.md %}